 This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.
+For the definitions of tariff, tariff rate, binding coverage, and bound tariff rate, see Chapter 5.1.

-The Customs Tariff Act specifies basic tariff and special duties (e.g., countervailing duties, anti-dumping duties, safeguard duties, etc.).
-MFN or EPA (the Japan-India Comprehensive Economic Partnership Agreement (Japan-India EPA)) tariff rates are applied to products imported from Japan.
+special duties (e.g., countervailing duties, anti-dumping duties, safeguard duties, etc.).
+MFN or EPA (the Japan-India Comprehensive Economic Partnership Agreement (Japan-India EPA)) tariff rates, etc. are applied to products imported from Japan.
 In addition, tariff exemption measures (e.g., tariff refunds) are applied to raw materials and parts intended for reexport.